-My Favorite Zombie Movies
+My Top Ten Zombie Movies

 Zombies are everywhere these days, but I'm not complaining.
 As a fan of horror, I love zombies, even if they are a bit overused.
 Zombie movies come a dime a dozen, but only a select few stand out as instant classics and cult favorites.
 Out of all the horror movies I've seen, these are my favorites.
 Check them out and let me know what your favorites are in the comments!

-28 Days Later - 2002
+1) 28 Days Later

 This 2002 movie spun the zombie genre on its head by introducing running zombies, uncompromising violence, and engaging characters.
 This is one truly scary film – and it will stay with you long after you finish it.
 It's not only the zombified humans that are scary, but humanity in the face of apocalypse as well.
 There's definitely a lot of disturbing material here for horror fans.

-28 Weeks Later - 2007
+3) 28 Weeks Later

 This sequel to 28 Days Later is also really amazing, although it doesn't quite meet up to the standards of the original.
 The premise is that six months after the original epidemic, people are trying to rebuild civilization.
 Once again, there is a lot of violence and gore, which is done really well.
 The two young stars do a great job in their roles.
 While it's not as good as 28 Days Later, it's still an excellent zombie film in its own right.

-Dawn of the Dead – 2009
+5) Dawn of the Dead (2009)

-9) Day of the Dead – 1985
+9) Day of the Dead (1985)

 This final movie in Romero's epic trilogy was one of the first to really detail how humanity might start to collapse after an apocalypse.
 While there is plenty of zombie action, the main threat comes from humans.
 This is an unnerving movie that will make you start thinking about who you could trust if zombies ever happened for real.

-The Revenant – 2009
+10) The Revenant